 Gracias.
 The-eh nominees for Best Foreign Language film represent three continents, seven countries, and range from genre from fantasy, to comedy to horror, to documentary, to courtroom drama and to everything else in between.
-They tell stories of the disenfranchised, of the personal, about the social condition, to stories about how the struggles fo families conflict with the political conditions of the places these films come from.
+They tell stories of the disenfranchised, of the personal, about the social condition, to stories about how the struggles of families conflict with the political conditions of the places these films come from.
 Here are the nominees for Best Foreign Language film.

 BEST FOREIGN LANGUAGE

-After the Storm-Hirokazu Koreeda (Japan)
+After the Storm-Hirokazu KOREEDA (Japan)

 BPM (Beats Per Minute)-Robin Campillo (France)